Monthly Archives: December 2015

 Our funding has enhanced University landmarks, including The Friends’ Bridge over Whiteknights Lake, wildflower meadow planting, and the cloisters that characterise London Road campus.
 The fine stained-glass window at the Museum of English Rural Life and music stands for concerts by Music at Reading are other examples.

 The Friends are particularly interested in projects which support the University’s outreach into the wider community.
-Past examples of such grants include a 3D model of a DNA molecule which can be used both for University teaching and in schools, support of community events such as the Big Band Picnic and completion of an African Drum circle to enable workshops to be held outside the normal curriculum with local schools and at community events./p
+Past examples of such grants include a 3D model of a DNA molecule which can be used both for University teaching and in schools, support of community events such as May’s Community Festival and completion of an African Drum circle to enable workshops to be held outside the normal curriculum with local schools and at community events./p

 Grants awarded